ska-telescope/ska-sdp-spectral-line-imaging/docs/src/pipeline_framework.rst

 Custom subcommands
 ------------------

-The pipeline framework exposes additional APIs to add sub parsers and bind them to functions during the pipeline definition.
+Piper exposes additional APIs to add sub parsers and bind them to functions during the pipeline definition.
 Sub commands can be added using the :py:func:`Pipeline.sub_command` decorator which takes the name of the subparser, along with the callback function and a list of CLI arguments